FSSA Board Of Governors

 EXECUTIVE SECRETARY - Courtney Waldrup

 Courtney Waldrup is the FSSA Executive Secretary.
-She began working at J. Edgar Eubanks, FSSA’s management company, in 1995 and officially became the class secretary in 2005.
+She began working at J. Edgar Eubanks, FSSA's management company, in 1995 and officially became the class secretary in 2005.
+In 2021 she opened a new Association Management Company, Premier Management Partners, LLC and continues to be the class secretary.
 She graduated from the University of South Carolina with a Bachelor of Arts degree in Philosophy.
 She and her husband have two boys and enjoy outside activities and sports.

 DESIGNER (October 22, 1904 - February 12, 1992) - Gordon K. "Sandy" Douglass